State Activity Tracker

 Connecticut

-State Rep. Kate Farrar (D-West Hartford, Newington) introduced a state-level version of a policy implemented in New York in 2020 that mandates a certain proportion of government advertising spending go to local news outlets.
-It would limit the benefits to publications owned and operated in the state of Connecticut.
-It passed the House Government Administration and Elections Committee and, more recently, passed the State Assembly by a 96-48 vote.
-The bill didn’t make it onto the Senate calendar ahead of the close of session.
-However, local advocates will use the momentum from this session to refine and reintroduce the bill for the next session.
+In 2023, State Rep. Kate Farrar (D-West Hartford, Newington) introduced a state-level version of a policy implemented in New York in 2020 that mandates a certain proportion of government advertising spending go to local news outlets.
+It would have limited the benefits to publications owned and operated in the state of Connecticut.
+It passed the Connecticut Assembly in December, but was not called for a floor vote.

 Meriden, Connecticut